elixir-bridge/elixir-bridge.github.io/installfest/create-a-phoenix-app.markdown

 NEW_DATABSE_URL
 ```

-Then OPen up your 'Prod.exs file' - and change the value of the host name so it is using the NEW_DATABASE_URL -
+Then Open up your 'Prod.exs file' - and change the value of the host name so it is using the NEW_DATABASE_URL -

 It should look like this